TranBreana011/python-learning-journal/README.md

 to further my skills until satisfaction.
 As I have always been intrigued in technology, I'm excited to be able to being exploring it!

 Goals for This Course: Gain more knowlegde on python and its versaility such as its specific and unique functions.
-I want to end this course with a solid and foundational base of Python that leaves me confident in working through this language when needed.
+I want to leave this course with a solid and foundational base of Python that leaves me confident in working through this language when needed.